 Related: Tiger Woods: What’s In The Bag?

 Back-to-back ties for fourth follow in 2010 and 2011.
 The former year would be his return to golf following a well-documented personal scandal.
-It doesn’t affect him as he finishes 11-under-par across his four rounds, but his nemesis and winner that year Mickelson finishes five shots ahead.
+It doesn’t affect him as he finishes 11-under-par across his four rounds, but his nemesis Mickelson finishes five shots ahead.

 In 2011 Woods begins Sunday seven shots off leader Rory McIlroy, but knocks that down to just one heading into the turn.
 His back nine ends in even par as he finishes four shots off the victor Charl Schwartzel.